Trying to decide between SiteGround vs Bluehost to host your website?

 As of 2020, SiteGround has completely moved away from cPanel to its own Site Tools dashboard.
 The Site Tools dashboard makes it easy to install WordPress and perform other key actions to manage your site.

 Bluehost, on the other hand, uses a hybrid combination of its own custom dashboard, while still giving you access to cPanel if you want it.
-This combination is nice to have – beginners can perform most important actions from Bluehost’s custom dashboards, while more advanced users can still access the full cPanel dashboard if needed.
+This combination is nice to have – beginners can perform the most important actions from Bluehost’s custom dashboards, while more advanced users can still access the full cPanel dashboard if needed.

 Both hosts also give you convenient features to help you manage your site.